artemvlas/veretino/README.md

 ### The app allows to verify folder-wide data integrity, for example, after numerous transfers and recopies, uploads/downloads from clouds and storages, transfer to other devices, and so on...

 Veretino creates a local database containing all the paths to the files in the specified folder, as well as their checksums.
 This database can be used to check the integrity of individual files in the folder, as well as to check the entire folder for data changes.
-The App can also determine if there are new or missing files in the given directory relative to the list.
+Veretino can also determine if there are new or missing files in the given directory relative to the list.
 Filters also can be applied to exclude unnecessary files from the list.

 The App is Qt based and cross platform.